dylanuecker/spotify-export/README.md

 Local files are not returned from the saved tracks api endpoint.
 I have many of these saved, but will need to reference the Spotify Local Music folder for completeness.

+Code is also not very well written, but works.
+Could be shrinked, but does its job.
+Also, could fully automate the authentication of the user.